Ceane/background-clip-text-polyfill/README.md

 You can see this in action on my CodePen: [-webkit-background-clip: text Polyfill](http://codepen.io/TimPietrusky/pen/cnvBk).

+##TODO

+Use Rafael JS for a older browser fallback

 --------

 Handcrafted 2013 by [Tim Pietrusky](http://timpietrusky.com) in Germany.